emqx/hocon/README.md

 - No unicode support (at least not verified).
 - The forbidden character `@` is allowed in unquoted strings.
 - Unquoted strings are parsed as atoms while quoted are parsed as binaries.
+- No whitespaces in `key`.
+Expressions like `a b c : 42` are not allowed.

 ## Test Data